andrew/ultimate-awesome/README.md

 - [awesome-web](https://github.com/StarHosea/awesome-web) - Awesome web library and projects。收集优秀的 Web 开发框架，工具.
 - [awesome-web3-tools-and-dapps](https://github.com/starton-io/awesome-web3-tools-and-dapps) - A curated list of awesome Web3 tools and dApps.
 - [resources](https://github.com/steeelydan/resources) - A subjective list of web development & software engineering resources.
+- [tech-books-list](https://github.com/stefruseva88/tech-books-list) - Awesome list of tech books with links and notes.
 - [awesome-servicenow](https://github.com/stevezero/awesome-servicenow) - Curated list of resources for learning, using, and developing on the Now Platform.
 - [awesome-care-streaming](https://github.com/streamyourcare/awesome-care-streaming) - A collection of awesome accessibility tools and websites for livestreamers with disabilities.
 - [awesome-foss](https://github.com/subnetmasked/awesome-foss) - A list of useful, free (as in freedom) and open-source software.